Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide_TransitAnalysisTools.md

 * **End Day (Weekday or YYYYMMDD date)**: If you're using a generic weekday for Start Day, you must use the same day for End Day.
 If you want to run an analysis spanning multiple days, choose specific YYYYMMDD dates for both Start Day and End Day.
 * **End Time (HH:MM) (24 hour time)**: The upper end of the time window you wish to analyze.
 Must be in HH:MM format (24-hour time).
 The End Time is inclusive, meaning that a network analysis result will be included for the time of day you enter here.
 * **Time Increment (minutes)**: Increment the network analysis layer's time of day by this amount between solves.
 For example, for a Time Increment of 1 minute, the output would include results for 10:00, 10:01, 10:02, etc.  A Time Increment of 2 minutes would generate results for 10:00, 10:02, 10:04, etc.
+* **Save combined network analysis results**: You can choose whether to save the network analysis layer's output sublayer (Lines for OD Cost Matrix, Routes for Route) for each time slice into a single combined feature class.
+Using this option slows the tool's performance.
+* **Output combined network analysis results**: If you have chosen to save the combined network analysis results, specify the path to an output feature class to store the results.
+A file geodatabase feature class is highly recommended, since the output may contain a large number of rows.

 #### Outputs
 The resulting geodatabase table will contain one row per origin-destination pair (for an OD Cost Matrix layer) or route name (for a Route layer) in the solved network analysis layer.
 The OriginID and DestinationID or the route Name fields are included for reference.
 The following summary statistics fields are included: